-- Arrange the long barrier in the middle of the tank so the barrier is at an angle to the plane wave dipper (see Figure 1.2). - Turn on the ripple generator and the light source.
-Set the light source to "STROBE".
-Set the rip-ple generator frequency to 20 Hz.
-Set the amplitude to slightly less than half of maximum. - On the paper below the tank, place the ruler parallel to the plane waves that are incoming to the barrier.
-Make a line to show the incoming wave front. - Place the ruler parallel with a reflected wave and again make a - line to show the outgoing (reflected) wave front. - 5.
-Trace the position of the straight barrier - 6.
+- 1. Arrange the long barrier in the middle of the tank so the barrier is at an angle to the plane wave dipper (see Figure 1.2). - 2.
+Turn on the ripple generator and the light source.
+Set the light source to 'STROBE'.
+Set the ripple generator frequency to 20 Hz.
+Set the amplitude to slightly less than half of maximum. - 3.
+On the paper below the tank, place the ruler parallel to the plane waves that are incoming to the barrier.
+Make a line to show the incoming wave front. - 4.
+Place the ruler parallel with a reflected wave and again make a line to show the outgoing (reflected) wave front. - 5.
+Trace the position of the straight barrier. - 6.
 Turn off the ripple generator and light source.

-- Draw a line that is perpendicular to the incoming wave front and extend the line to the outline of the straight barrier.
-This represents the incoming ray, so draw as arrow on it pointing to the barrier. - Draw a line from the point where the incoming ray intersects the straight barrier so it crosses the reflected wave front at a right angle.
+- 1. Draw a line that is perpendicular to the incoming wave front and extend the line to the outline of the straight barrier.
+This represents the incoming ray, so draw an arrow on it pointing to the barrier. - 2.
+Draw a line from the point where the incoming ray intersects the straight barrier so it crosses the reflected wave front at a right angle.
 This represents the reflected ray, so draw an arrow on it pointing away from the barrier. - 3.
-Draw the normal (perpendicular) line at the point of reflection on the outline of the straight barrier. - Measure the angle of incidence and the angle of reflection and record the mea-surements in the table. - 5.
-Repeat the procedure with the barrier at a different angle on of Straight Barrie
+Draw the normal (perpendicular) line at the point of reflection on the outline of the straight barrier. - 4.
+Measure the angle of incidence and the angle of reflection and record the measurements in the table. - 5.
+Repeat the procedure with the barrier at a different angle.